jonvallet/cv/README.md

 #### Click Travel Ltd
 **Role**: Senior Software Developer
 **Period**: July 2016 – Current
-**Comments**: Responsable for all the services that manage the financial system of Click Travel.
+**Comments**: Responsible for all the services that manage the financial system of Click Travel.

 **Tasks**
 * Design, development and implementation of new financial services or adding new functionality to the existing ones.

 **Technologies**
-* REST/JSON, Scala, Java8, Amazon Lambda, Amazon AWS, Microservices, NodeJs.
+* REST/JSON, Scala, Java8, Amazon Lambda, Amazon AWS, Micro services, NodeJs.
 * DynamoDB

-As part of the financial team, I am responsable of adding new features and creating new services for all the financial products of Click Travel.
-Also as part of my responsabilities I give support to the more junior devolopers of the team.
+As part of the financial team, I am responsible of adding new features and creating new services for all the financial products of Click Travel.
+Also as part of my responsibilities I give support to the more junior developers of the team.

 #### Validus IVC
 **Role**: Senior Software Developer